vogon1/immich-wordpress-plugin/readme.txt

 The easiest way to add an Immich gallery is through the Gutenberg block editor:

-1. Add a new block and search for "Immich Gallery"
+1. Add a new block and search for "Gallery for Immich"
 2. Select your display mode (all albums, single album, multiple albums, or single photo)
 3. Configure display options using the sidebar controls
 4. Customize thumbnail size and text sizes as needed